A Grover search-based algorithm for the list coloring problem: Acknowledgments

-\paragraph{Acknowledgments.} Part of this work was completed during a summer internship at Elyah Co. in 2020.
-The author is grateful to Sydney Andrews, Y\=uichir\=o Minato, Ry\=utar\=o Nagai and Goutham Rajendran for several helpful discussions and comments.
+Part of this work was completed during a summer internship at Elyah Co. in 2020.
+The author is grateful to Sydney Andrews, Ry\=utar\=o Nagai and Goutham Rajendran for several helpful discussions and comments; Y\=uichir\=o Minato and Salman Al Jimeely for encouragement and support; and the anonymous reviewers whose insightful comments and suggestions helped drastically improve the quality of the manuscript.